 The best definition of meditation is: it's a practice to help you see and understand yourself in an increasingly complete way.
 It’s a practice, that can have many forms, that invites you to closely and compassionately investigate your body, mind and spirit.

-“This list of the best meditation books is divided into themes.
-Choose one that you feel fits you best right now.”
+“This list of the best books on meditation is divided into themes.
+Choose one that you feel fits you best right now with regards to what you're interested in.”

 Big questions, aren’t they?
 And meditation teachers through the ages, who you can learn from in these books, will tell you it’s possible for each of us to find genuine answers that change us.
 And, though the journey may not always be comfortable, it is full of rewards.